rgreminger/tilburg-science-hub/docs/setup/webscraping_drivers.md

 *   Add the directory `C:\chromedriver` (or whichever directory you chose above) to your PATH as described before (for instructions, see below)
 *   If this went successfully, open a terminal/command prompt, and enter `chromedriver --version`, you should get output that looks like `ChromeDriver [version number]`

-!!! danger "Making `make` available via the PATH settings on Windows"
+!!! danger "Making `chromedriver` available via the PATH settings on Windows"
     We need to update our PATH settings; these settings are a set of directories that Windows uses to "look up" software to startup.

     - Open the settings for environment variables